What Does it Mean to Study Occupational Safety and Health?

-Certificate programs, usually lasting only a few months, generally prepare practitioners in the field for national certification exams, such as the Board of Certified Safety Professionals (CSP) exam.
-A certificate course may also be useful to professionals in related fields, who want to learn relevant regulations, policies and acceptable practices.
-Often, employers will want to keep current with this information as a way of preventing unintentional violation of regulations.
+Certificate programs, which usually last only a few months, are built around the knowledge required for national certification exams, such as the Board of Certified Safety Professionals (CSP) exam.
+A certificate program may also be useful to professionals who work in a field related to occupational safety, such as quality control and safety, who want to learn relevant regulations, policies and acceptable practices.

 Associate Degrees in Occupational Safety

-Associate degree coursework involves foundational science courses and hands-on training that will prepare students to enter the job market.
-These programs are geared toward developing basic competencies, communication skills, and working knowledge of appropriate equipment and sample analysis.
-Graduates will be fully qualified to enter this rapidly growing job market as a pre-service or junior safety practitioner.
+Associate degree programs in occupational safety and health can be an important step towards an entry-level position in this field or, alternately, towards a higher-level degree program.
+Associate degree coursework involves foundational science courses geared toward developing basic competencies, communication skills, and working knowledge of appropriate equipment and sample analysis.
 Associate programs usually last two years and require the completion of at least 65 credit hours.

 Bachelor's Degrees in Occupational Safety

 The Bachelor of Science in Occupational Safety usually requires 128 credit hours to be completed successfully.
 These degree programs typically include general education courses as well as foundational science courses, upper-division specialist classes and usually an internship or other fieldwork.
-Coursework will be more involved and in-depth than in an associate's degree.
-Because bachelor's graduates have a more thorough knowledge of the subject, more job opportunities will be available.
+Coursework is usually more involved and in-depth than in an associate's degree.

 Bachelor's degree programs produce competent and highly trained professionals.
 After passing foundational science courses, such as biology, psychology, and social studies, students advance to more specialized classes.
 Bachelor's degrees in occupational safety focus on: